menonpg/CMU_PGSS_2024/README.md

 Coursework repository for PGSS 2024, at Carnegie Mellon University.

 ## Week 01
-*Introduction to R and Python, IDEs and Local Development Evironments equipped with GenAI (Github Copilot, Ollama models)*
+*L1 and L2: Introduction to R and Python, IDEs and Local Development Evironments equipped with GenAI (Github Copilot, Ollama models)*

 ## Setup for Development Environment